-- 1. In between the time an agency submits a system to the SPS for review and prior to its NTIA approval, changes or additions to the system characteristics may occur.
-If these changes are easily correctable, they will be inserted by NTIA in the agency's original submission document.
-If the changes are more extensive, the submitting agency will revise the affected forms and submit them to NTIA for incorporation in the original submission document.
+1. In between the time an agency submits a system to the SPS for review and prior to its NTIA approval, changes or additions to the system characteristics may occur.
+The requesting agency will submit changes or a replacement request in Equipment Location - Certification Information Database (EL-CID) format with a cover letter explaining all of the changes from the previous submission.
 The purpose of this procedure is to ensure that the latest available data is included in the final NTIA system review package.
-All changes will be reviewed by the SPS before its recommendations to NTIA are finalized. - 2.
-Changes or additions to an NTIA approved Certification of Spectrum Support may occur after a system has been certified.
-Changes submitted will include the Certification of Spectrum Support to be modified.
+All changes will be reviewed by the SPS before its recommendations to NTIA are finalized.

+2. Changes or additions to an NTIA approved Certification of Spectrum Support may occur after a system has been certified.
+Changes submitted will include a revised EL-CID file and the Certification of Spectrum Support to be modified.
 The purpose of this procedure is to ensure that the members of the SPS may see the salient spectrum management issues in their present state, including those of a classified nature; and, this inclusion may permit the SPS provide a ruling at the table.
 All changes will be reviewed by the SPS before its recommendations to NTIA are finalized.